 We’ve recently added another great budget tutorial, which you might want to check out here – How To Create and Stick To A Budget.

 Welcome back to the Debt Free Challenge!
-Hopefully you have tackled the assignment from week 1 and are back for more.
 If you are just getting caught up or have not yet finished the first steps, no worries.
 You can always read the prior week’s posts and get caught up.
 Remember – this is all “work at your own pace.”

 Up next is that dreaded “B” word — BUDGET!
 GROAN!
 I have always had a budget.
 Well, I guess you can call it a piece of paper with the bills I needed pay — but not really a budget.
 I couldn’t force myself to create one because it made me sick to my stomach to see it on paper — when our bills were paid we had NOTHING left for groceries – or to even be able to eat out.
 As my husband I worked our way out of debt, we slowly took off debtors names from the “pay to” list and added in fun things like dine out, vacation, movies, and even SAVINGS.
 When you have a budget, you are taking charge of telling your money where it needs to go rather than it telling you where it wants to go.